 Our goal?

-Connect, amplify, and mobilise those at the true intersection of these struggles, because real justice demands we address them collectively.
+Connect, amplify, and mobilise those at the intersection of these struggles, because real justice demands we address them collectively.

 We centre:> Black, Brown, Asian, Indigenous Peoples, and other racialised communities — including Arab, Latinx, Roma, and Pacific Islander peoples;